Skip to content

-- Bank of England Governor Andrew Bailey said stablecoins could reduce the UK’s reliance on commercial banks by separating money from credit.
+Bank of England governor says stablecoins could reduce reliance on commercial banks

 Bank of England Governor Andrew Bailey suggested that stablecoins could thrive in a financial system that separates money from credit, potentially reducing the UK’s dependence on commercial banks.
 The remarks indicate a possible shift in the central bank’s approach to digital assets.